nikitavoloboev/data/tools/obsidian.md

 - [Dual](https://github.com/Psionica/dual-obsidian-client) - Skilled virtual assistant for Obsidian.
 - [Obsidian Tracker](https://github.com/pyrochlore/obsidian-tracker) - Helps you collect data from notes and represent it comprehensively.
 - [Citation](https://github.com/hans/obsidian-citation-plugin) - Plugin for Obsidian integrates your academic reference manager with the Obsidian editing experience.
+- [Readwise](https://github.com/readwiseio/obsidian-readwise) - Enables you to easily and automatically export all your digital highlights to Obsidian from a variety of sources.

 ## Links